deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtensionConfiguration.rst

     :Required: false
     :type: int

-    Define the Group ID in which the unique Users get sorted in.
-This group must be found in the page which you configured in :ref:`basic.dummyUserPid <confval-dummyUserPid>`
+    Define the group id in which the unique users get sorted in.
+This group must be found in the page which you configured in :ref:`basic.dummyUserPid <confval-dummyUserPid>`.

-    This User will be overwritten when the Routing-Feature is enabled.
+    This user will be overwritten when the Routing-Feature is enabled.

 .. _confval-routingEnable: